-As with all test results, NAPLAN results provide a snapshot of student performance on the days of the tests.
+NAPLAN results provide a snapshot of student performance on the days of the tests.
 There are many reasons why students may not have performed to the best of their ability, such as illness or other distractions.
-Equally, some students will perform much better than expected when compared against their regular classroom assessment results.
+Equally, some students may perform much better than expected when compared against their regular classroom assessment results.